nstoker/miniature-octo-gui/README.md

-miniature-octo-robot
+miniature-octo-gui
 ====================

-A library for a simulation of a 6502 CPU.
+This is a simulator for the 6502 series of processors.

 © 2012 Neil Stoker.
-Licensed under the GPL v3, see the file COPYING for further details
+Licensed under the GPL v3, see the file COPYING for further details.